ComradDoge/DogeEU4/README.md

 - Samogitia and Klaipeda got Lithuanian ideas
 - Generic Horde Ideas missing ideas
 - Sell/Seize land for Rhineland Industrialists estate
+- Akershus mission province modifier (defensiveness) is no longer able to exert influence over all your provinces

 [/quote]